tzits/ruby-lightning-talks/gist.md

 <li> Making life easy with apis!
 <li> JSON on JSON on JSON!

+## Why use HTTP Party

+From Treehouse: *"When you’re developing with Ruby, it’s pretty inevitable that at some point you come across an HTTP API that doesn’t have a gem available.
+While writing Hopefully Sunny I ran into just that situation with World Weather Online’s weather API.
+It’s often really tempting to go searching for a different API to use instead, but it’s actually not so hard to just write your own wrapper library.
+Let’s take a look at one of my favorite libraries for working with HTTP APIs, HTTParty, and in the process we’ll figure out how to write our own simple API wrapper libraries."*

 ## Demo the awesomeness of this gem!

 <li> httparty "https://api.stackexchange.com/2.2/questions?site=stackoverflow"